-Someone with a bit of scientific background will tell us that a proton is the absolute core of an atom around which the rest of the atom exists.
-When we want to determine what time during the day and how long God would want us to pray, it would be good for us to consider this.
-The Father will be found if we arrange (or most probably re-arrange) our lives entirely around the pursuit of Him!
+Someone with a bit of scientific background would tell us that a proton is the absolute core of an atom around which the rest of the atom exists.
+When determining what time of the day and how long God would want us to pray, it would be good for us to consider this.
+The Father will be found if we arrange (or, most probably, re-arrange) our lives entirely around the pursuit of Him!

 Now the Bible doesn’t say that we only pray during our “quiet times”, for it clearly states that we need to grow to a place of praying without stopping (1 Thessalonians 5:17).
 However, it is clear that there have to be those monument times, a secret time behind a closed door (Matthew 6:6), that happens at least daily.

-There is still so much that can be said, but my suggestion would be to start our prayer lives by courageously answering this question: When?
+There is still so much that can be said, but my suggestion would be to start our prayer lives by courageously answering the question “when?”.
 And let’s clear our diaries joyfully to make the principal place in our day available for Him.
 And when that is settled, and we have started doing that as a habit, let us only then move on to the question of how.